Tech

 Advanced Covert Technology

-The Advanced Covert Technology catalog offers spy devices disguised as vapes, energy drinks, clothing and more.
+The Advanced Covert Technology catalog offers spy devices disguised as vapes, energy drinks, clothing, and more.

 ACT co-founder Ryan Mitchell told Motherboard that the devices were intended for use by undercover officers, and claimed that publishing details of their existence would endanger the lives of police officers.
 “It’s very serious that it doesn’t get out what this equipment is,” Mitchell said. “[Undercover officers] could get killed if the bad guy finds out what the equipment is.
 You are jeopardizing somebody’s life.”

-However, a quick Google search reveals that very similar equipment is available for sale to civilians through electronics retailers.
+A quick Google search reveals that very similar equipment is available for sale to civilians through electronics retailers.
 For example, New York City staple B&H sells an assortment of spy gear posing as common household items, including a fake Monster Energy drink, for a fraction of the price ACT is offering to law enforcement.

 The 36-page ACT catalog was distributed the week of June 20th to a private mailing list, according to Dave Maass, a senior investigative researcher for the Electronic Frontier Foundation, who shared the catalog with Motherboard after it was sent to him by a person on the mailing list.
 Maass said that he did not have a complete list of the recipients, but that it appeared to be a broad group, rather than a select set of elite undercover officers.